Negative mass singularities mimicking dark energy: Mimicking dark energy (expanding spacetime)

 The discovery that the Einstein static universe has an unstable mode corresponding to the overall expansion or contraction \cite{Edd1} shifted the attention to an expanding universe \cite{Lem,Edd1,Edd2}.
-We have the same (in)stability picture for inhomogeneous static solutions, and this leads to the question of time-evolving solutions containing singularities and the influence the singularities have on the evolution.
+We have found that inhomogeneous static solutions have the same stability structure (all modes are stable except for one or a few) despite the presence of singularities.
+This leads to the question of time-evolving solutions containing singularities and the influence that singularities have on the evolution.

 We first mention that there is a scaling law for both one- and two-singularity static solutions.
-Given a solution $R(x)$, $B(x)$ characterized by quantities ($\Lambda$, $\rho_1$, $R_{\rm max}$, $x_{\rm max}$, $\alpha_i$, $\beta_i$), then there is another solution $R_{\rm new}(x)=\xi R(\xi^{-1}x)$, $B_{\rm new}(x)=B(\xi^{-1}x)$ characterized by
+Given a solution $R(x)$, $B(x)$ characterized by quantities ($\Lambda$, $\rho_1$, $R_{\rm max}$, $x_{\rm max}$, $\alpha_i$, $\beta_i$), then there is another solution $R_{\rm new}(x)=\zeta R(\zeta^{-1}x)$, $B_{\rm new}(x)=B(\zeta^{-1}x)$ characterized by